 Vertical scaling is typically easy for application developers as they do not have to do much to support a larger machine.
 Same for DBAs - usually quite easy to manage.
 But at some point, you may reach the capacity ceiling for the hardware you have, and you will need to spend an ever-increasing amount of time optimizing the application, SQL, and server instance to wring out every last bit of performance.
 This will bring you ever-diminishing returns as you get closer and closer to the maximum size you can take a single server.
 At some point, the cost and effort to scale vertically hit the ceiling, where you no longer can scale up.

-Vertically scaled systems do come with some disadvantages though.
-Not only can initial hardware costs be high due to the need for high-end hardware and virtualisation, but upgrades can be both expensive and limited - there is, after all, only so much you can add to one machine before it is still outgrown by your database.
+Vertically scaled systems do come with some disadvantages, though.
+Not only can initial hardware costs be high due to the need for high-end hardware and virtualization, but upgrades can be both expensive and limited - there is, after all, only so much you can add to one machine before it is still outgrown by your database.
 Normally clustering like Always On or RAC is applied to these large servers to make them reliable and with enough capacity to handle the load.